|(Maumee Bay State Park, Ohio)|

-It's Sunday of Labor Day weekend.
-On Tuesday, many return to work.
+It's Labor Day.
+Tomorrow, many return to work.

 - worked as a stockboy at Kroger - my first job.